Why Choose Beechen Cliff Sixth Form?

 May: Invitation to Sixth Form Induction Days sent to students.
 Sixth Form Information Pack sent to parents

-June: Tuesday 25th and Wednesday 26th June students attend a two-day Sixth Form Induction Programme including taster lessons on their chosen subjects
+June: Monday 24th and Tuesday 25th June students attend a two-day Sixth Form Induction Programme including taster lessons on their chosen subjects

 August: On GCSE results day, Thursday 22nd, post-GCSE advice is available for internal applicants.
 On Friday 23rd external applicants arrive at Beechen Cliff with their results statement to receive confirmation of a place at Beechen Cliff Sixth Form.